Pre-Law in History

 Our Department's Undergraduate Advisor, Ralph Heissinger , is eager to answer any questions you may have about crafting a Pre-Law History major that will prepare you to succeed on the LSAT and in law school.

 Why do Pre-Law in History?

-- According to Law School Admissions Council data on law school admissions made available by Chicago State University, 79 percent of History majors applying to law schools were admitted, compared to 73 percent of Political Science majors, 67 percent of Sociology majors, and 56 percent of Criminal Justice majors.
+- According to Law School Admissions Council data on law school admissions, 85 percent of History majors applying to law schools were admitted each academic year between 2013-2014 and 2015-2016.

-Western's Malpass Library contains more than one million catalogued volumes, more than 3,000 current journal subscriptions, and access to thousands of on-line databases, including WestLaw, LexisNexis, and the Congressional Serial Set.
-WestLaw Campus Research contains all federal and state Court Reporters, American Law Reports, The Decennial Digest, American Jurisprudence, and more than 700 law review journals.
+Western's Malpass Library contains more than one million catalogued volumes, more than 3,000 current journal subscriptions, and access to thousands of on-line databases, including LexisNexis and the Congressional Serial Set.
 LexisNexis Academic contains all of the federal and state Court Reporters, Shepard's Citations, and more than 600 law review journals.
 The U.S. Congressional Serial Set includes all congressional reports and other publications from 1817 to 1980.